airlift/jvmkill/README.md

 Alternatively, if modifying the Java command line is not possible, the above may be added to the `JAVA_TOOL_OPTIONS` environment variable.

-## Using inside Docker containers

-JVM processes running inside Docker containers use the special process ID 1 and ignore the `SIGKILL` signal by default.
-To make this agent work, Docker containers need to be started using the `docker run --init` option to properly kill the JVM process.

 # Alternatives

 Newer JVMs (8u92+) support the `-XX:ExitOnOutOfMemoryError` option to